OleSkaar/Plunder/Index/Character creation.md

 ## 3. Class

 Your chosen adventuring profession.
-Write down the Hit Points, Hit Dice, Magic Dice, Signature Talent, Skills, equipment from your class, and Defense once you have picked your equipment.
+Write down the Hit Dice, Magic Dice, Signature Talent, Skills, and equipment from your class.
+Then, note your Hit Points and Defense once you have picked your equipment.

 ## 4. Kin